 II.
-ACCREDITATION PROCESS
+Accreditation Process

-- A. Procurement in-charge will send the PDF copy of Accreditation Form via email to all potential Contractors. - B. The potential Contractors shall submit the duly accomplished application forms together with - required documents to Procurement in-charge (See Section III.
-Documentary Requirements for the list) - C. The accomplished application form together with the required documents shall be forwarded to Accreditation Committee for review and assessment.
-(See section IV.
-Accreditation Committee) - D. The Accreditation Committee will review the application for accreditation and supporting documents for the contractor's technical, financial capability as well as authenticity of the submitted documents. - E. Procurement in-charge shall prepare for Accreditation Certificate to be signed by Contract Management Head and Business Unit Head. - F. The decision on the accreditation application will be communicated by the Procurement Team to the concerned contractor.

-- G. Accredited contractors will be invited to participate in the Company's bidding process. - H. The list of qualified contractors will be used by the Accreditation Committee for Review and Evaluation process (See Section V).
+- 1. Procurement in-charge shall send the PDF copy of the Accreditation Form via email to all potential contractors. - 2.
+The potential contractors shall submit the duly accomplished application forms, together with the required documents to Procurement in-charge (Note: See Section III.
+Documentary Requirements for the list of requirements) - 3.
+The accomplished application form, together with the required documents, shall be forwarded to the Accreditation Committee (See Section IV.
+Accreditation Committee) - 4.
+The Accreditation Committee will review the application for accreditation and supporting documents for the contractor's technical, financial capability as well as the authenticity of the supporting documents. - 5.
+The Procurement in-charge shall prepare the Accreditation Certificate to be signed by the Contract Management Head and Business Unit Head. - 6.
+The decision on the accreditation application will be communicated by the Procurement Team to the accredited contractor/s. - 7.
+Accredited contractors shall be invited to participate in the in the Company's bidding process. - 8.
+The list of qualified contractors will be used by the Accreditation Committee for the Review and Evaluation Process (See Section V).

 III.
-DOCUMENTARY REQUIREMENTS

-- A. The Local vendor/Contractor shall submit the following requirements:

-- 1. Letter of Intent addressed to Procurement

-- 2. Company Profile

-- 3. Articles of Incorporation/SEC Registration

-- 4. Audited Financial Statements (last two years)

-- 5. Income Tax Return (last two years)

-- 6. Mayor's Permit

-- 7. VAT Registration

-- 8. Organizational Chart

-- 9. Office/Warehouse/Factory Location Map

-- 10. SSS Quarterly remittance (last quarter)

-- 11. List of Equipment and Manpower

-- 12. ID of Signatories
+Documentary Requirements

+A. For Local Vendors/ Contractors:

+- 1. Letter of Intent addressed to Procurement - 2.
+Company Profile - 3.
+SEC Certificate of Incorporation and Articles of Incorporation / DTI Certificate of Registration - 4.
+Audited Financial Statements from the last two (2) years - 5.
+Income Tax Return for the last two (2) years - 6.
+Mayor's Permit - 7.
+BIR Certificate of Registration - 8.
+Organizational Chart - 9.
+Office / Warehouse / Factory Location Map - 10.
+Proof of SSS quarterly remittance for the last quarter - 11.
+List of Equipment and Manpower - 12.
+Secretary's Certificate (if corporation) / Special Power of Authority (if sole proprietor) for the authorized signatories, together with their valid ID

-- Additional Requirement for Goods:
+\Additional Requirements for Procurements of Goods:

 - 1. Product brochures/catalogue

 - 2. Product samples

-- 3. Certificate of Exclusivity (if applicable)
+- 3. Certificate of exclusivity (if applicable)

-- Additional Requirement for Contractors:
+\Additional Requirements for Contractors

-- 1. PCAB License

-- 2. Resume of Key Personnel to be assigned to the project

-- 3. Pictures of projects (completed & on-going)

-- 4. Environment, Health, and Safety requirements certificates
+- 1. PCAB License - 2.
+Resume of Key Personnel to be assigned to the project - 3.
+Pictures of projects (completed & ongoing) - 4.
+Environment, health, and safety requirements certificates

-- B. In case of Foreign Vendor, the following are the requirements:
+B. For Foreign Vendors:

 - 1. Letter of Intent addressed to Procurement

 - 2. Company Profile

-- 3. Articles of Incorporation
+- 3. Certificate of Incorporation/equivalent

-- 4. Audited Financial Statements (last two years)
+- 4. Audited Financial Statements for the last two (2) years

-- 5. Business permit
+- 5. Business Permit

 - 6. Organizational Chart

-- 7. Head Quarter and warehouse/s Location Map
+- 7. Headquarters and/or warehouse location map

 - 8. Product brochure/catalogue/datasheets

-- 9. List of customers/client in the Philippines
+- 9. List of customers/clients in the Philippines

 IV.
-ACCREDITATION COMMITTEE
+THE ACCREDITATION COMMITTEE

+A. Functions

-A. The Accreditation Committee shall verify, evaluate, review, and analyze the capability of Contractors based on technical, financial, reputation, performance, and commercial capabilities.
+The Accreditation Committee shall verify, evaluate, review, and analyze the capability of Contractors based on technical, financial, reputation, performane, and commercial capabilities.

-B. The Accreditation Committee is committed to maintaining high quality contractors and encourages its prospective contractors to achieve accredited status.
+The Accreditation Committee is committed to fielding reputable contractors, and encourages its prospective contractors to achieve accredited status.